 Take a Day Trip to the Beautiful City of Bruges from Paris

-Located in the northwest of Belgium, the city of Bruges is a picturesque destination that is well worth a visit.
+Located in the northwest of Belgium, the city of Bruges is one of Europe’s most picturesque destinations.
 Known for its charming canals, beautiful medieval buildings, and delicious chocolate and beer, Bruges is a popular day trip from Paris.
 There are a variety of tour options available, ranging from guided tours to self-guided tours, and the city is easily accessible by train.
-Just be prepared for some crowds, as Bruges is a popular tourist destination.
 Don’t miss the opportunity to see the stunning Markt square, visit the historic Belfry tower, and sample some of the city’s famous chocolate and beer.
 Bruges is also easily accessible for those with mobility issues, with paved pathways and ramps available throughout the city.

 Explore the Catacombs

 For something a bit more off the beaten path, consider a visit to the Catacombs of Paris.
-The catacombs, which are a network of underground tunnels and burial chambers, are a fascinating glimpse into the history of the city.
+A network of underground tunnels and burial chambers, are a fascinating glimpse into the history of the city.
+More than 6 million people are thought to be buried here.
+Their remains are often organized into beautiful, but spooky, patterns.
 The catacombs are not recommended for those with mobility issues, as the tunnels are narrow and there are several flights of stairs.

 Visit the Palace of Fontainebleau

 Located just an hour south of Paris, the Palace of Fontainebleau is a must-see for history buffs.
-The palace, which dates back to the 12th century, has been a royal residence for centuries and is home to some of the most opulent and ornate rooms in the world.
+The palace dates back to the 12th century.
+It was a royal residence for centuries and is home to some of the most opulent and ornate rooms in the world.
 The palace is accessible for those with mobility issues, with elevators and ramps available throughout the building.

 Visit the Normandy D-Day Landing Beaches